Product-sourcing and product quality, including animal welfare

 Sourcing policies, practices and guidelines

-See: Supplier charter – September 2024
+See: Supplier charter – October 2025

-We aim to ensure that food products are produced ethically, sustainably and in an environmentally friendly way, with regular risk-based supplier audits completed to check this.
+• aims to ensure that food products are produced ethically, sustainably and in an environmentally friendly way, with regular risk-based supplier audits completed to check this.

-Our supply chain is extensive.
+The company’s supply chain is extensive.
 Suppliers conform to those accredited assurance schemes relevant to their geographic location and products supplied.
 These assurance schemes comply with EU legislation as a minimum and include, but are not limited to, Red Tractor, Bord Bia, RSPCA Assured and LRQA Poultry Standard.

 ProductSourcing and sustainability policyCurrent position